OpenHPS/openhps.org/docs/v1/service.md

 - ```delete(id: I): Promise<void>```: Delete an item.
 - ```deleteAll(query?: FilterQuery<T>): Promise<void>```: Delete all items.
 The methods are similar to the [Node.js MongoDB API](https://mongodb.github.io/node-mongodb-native/4.1/classes/Collection.html) but with more limited features that would still allow other drivers other than MongoDB.

+## ``LocationBasedService```
+A location-based service is a developer friendly service for retrieving a location of an object.